zynomon/err_/README.md

-# err_  - A System Dashboard
+# err_  - A linux based System Dashboard

-System Dashboard for error.os
+System Dashboard for only debian based distro [error.os](https://zynomon.github.io/error)

 > **A lightweight system utility application only made for error.os you can customize to fit your own operating system**